Shamdan17/Bricking_Bad/use-cases/activate_power-up.md

  -   User: Wants to activate a manual power-up in their inventory

-**Preconditions:** User is playing the game **Postconditions:** The power-up is active
+**Preconditions:** User has the power-up in their inventory.
+**Postconditions:** The power-up is active

 **Main Success Scenario:**

 1. User gets a power-up
 2. User clicks the power-up icon or types the first letter of the powerup
-3. The power-up is removed from the inventory.,
+3. The game removes the power-up from the inventory
-4. The power-up is activated
+4. The game activates the power-up

 **Extensions:**